5.4.3 Enforcement by civil action

 A summons for recovery of a debt, where the amount of the debt is not in dispute, is known as a liquidated claim (also known as a special claim).
 The statement of claim must set out the basis for the claim so that the debtor can easily lodge a defence with the court disputing the claim.
 The summons served must state a time limit from the date of service during which the debtor may dispute the claim.
 The debtor is advised that a default judgment may be obtained against them after that time.

 The summons and statement of claim must be filed with the court, and stamped with the court seal.
 A sealed copy must be personally served on the debtor.
 An affidavit of service must be available to prove service and receipt before any further step in the action may be taken.
 The Rules of Court in the jurisdiction in which the action is being taken will set out the form of summons and requirements for service and affidavits.

 A summons will allow a certain time after service, during which a debtor can dispute the claim by filing a defence, called a response, with the court.
 The response must set out the basis for the dispute and the aspects of the claim the debtor disagrees with.
 The response must be filed with the court, and a sealed copy served on the Registrar.
-The application filed by the Registrar will provide the relevant address for service (generally the solicitor on the record or the Department of Human Services (DHS) postal address).
+The application filed by the Registrar will provide the relevant address for service (generally the solicitor on the record or the Services Australia postal address).